-Recently, while I was looking through the movie reviews I still need to transfer from the old Dreamweaver site to this WordPress version, I noticed I had reviewed both and – but had never gotten around to reviewing the one that started it all, 1999’s The Matrix.
+Recently, while I was looking through the movie reviews I still need to transfer from the old Dreamweaver site to this WordPress version, I noticed I had reviewed both The Matrix Reloaded (2003) and The Matrix Revolutions (2003) – but had never gotten around to reviewing the one that started it all, 1999’s The Matrix.

 Having some free time while Heather was at school, I decided to go back and watch The Matrix again.
 Almost a decade later, would this film have lost something, or would it be just as imaginative and mind-blowing as it was back in the 20th century?

-Keanu Reeves, who viewers associated more with the Bill & Ted films than anything else, took on the lead role in The Matrix much to the chagrin of most – and then surprised everyone by turning in one of the best performances of his career.
-Blowing away the Bill & Ted stigma, Keanu takes the viewer on a journey with Neo – and the viewer finds themselves connected to Keanu in a way they haven’t felt since Speed.
+Keanu Reeves, who viewers associated more with Bill & Ted’s Excellent Adventure (1989) than anything else, took on the lead role in The Matrix much to the chagrin of most – and then surprised everyone by turning in one of the best performances of his career.
+Blowing away the Bill & Ted’s Excellent Adventure (1989) stigma, Keanu takes the viewer on a journey with Neo – and the viewer finds themselves connected to Keanu in a way they haven’t felt since Speed (1994).

-After two performances of this caliber from Keanu, Keanu should be able to break away forever from the Bill & Ted character – although he may have traded one character for another, as he will probably find himself linked to the Neo character for years to come.
+After two performances of this caliber from Keanu, Keanu should be able to break away forever from the Bill & Ted’s Excellent Adventure (1989) character – although he may have traded one character for another, as he will probably find himself linked to the Neo character for years to come.

 Laurence Fishburne, long under-appreciated as an actor, really stepped into the forefront with The Matrix.
 He turned in a performance as Morpheus that is remembered as one of the best performances of the 90’s – even almost a decade later.
 With his bald pate, nose-pinching sunglasses and trenchcoat, he turned Morpheus from just another character into a character of mythic proportions.
 Listening to his deep-throated growl emanate out of the speakers, viewers will find themselves captivated – nay, mesmerized – by his performance.